alihaskar/ob/README.md

   placed in their respective tables.
 The entries of each table are ordered such that the maximum bid is at the head of the bid table, and the smallest ask is at the head of the ask table.
-A trade occurs when the current highest bidding order is equal to or graater than to lowest asking order.
+A trade occurs when the current highest bidding order is equal to or greater than the smallest asking order.
 * A key aspect of the design is in the implementation of the tables and, more specifically, the means by which entries can be added or removed from the table while maintaining a sorted order.
 A naive